Accomplishments: Goal 4

 INITIATIVE 2: Highlight the arts and media.

 The Creative Media Industries Institute (CMII) was established in 2014 to expand the quality and quantity of workforce training, expand research capacity, increase entrepreneurship opportunities and develop curriculum in the creative media industries.
-A Woodruff Foundation grant for $22.8 million supports the Institute’s new facility, which will open in fall 2016.
+A Woodruff Foundation grant for $22.8 million supports the Institute’s new facility, which opened in the fall of 2016.
 CMII programs focus in the areas of communication/media, entrepreneurship, game and production specializations, interactive media, data visualization, media analytics, arts management and new media studies.

 In June 2015, Georgia State entered into a partnership with Georgia Public Television to introduce GSU-TV, a digital subchannel with student-produced original series and a growing library of repurposed content.
 GSU-TV offers students the opportunity to participate in a practicum where they are responsible for developing and producing broadcast programming for the channel.